mshirlaw/single-responsibility-principle/PITCHME.md

 ---

-> A class should have only one reason to change
+A class should have only one reason to change

+\- Robert C. Martin, Clean Code.

 ---